WNCMilers/Watershed-Project/README.md

 Watershed-Project
 ===============
 Intro:
-“WNC Milers” is a new project proposed by the Watershed Nature Center.
-The goal of the project is to give the Watershed Nature Center a better idea of how their park is being used and to further encourage individuals to visit.
-This is to be done by means of personal accounts that allow individuals to track dates and times of visits, track and record distances traveled.
-There is also the proposed idea of the possible development of a social networking type web application where users can record progress in a journal and provide place to post photographs.
+Watershed Nature Center Milers (WNC Milers) is a new project proposed by the Nature Preserve Foundation, Inc. (NPF).
+The goal of the project is to give the Nature Preserve Foundation, Inc. a better idea of how the Watershed Nature Center of Edwardsville, IL is being used and to further encourage individuals to visit.

+Problem Executive Summary:
+The Nature Preserve Foundation, Inc. currently has no methods for tracking visits or usage of the Watershed Nature Center.
+Their goal is to promote use of the park and encourage overall wellness of the general public.
+The only current method for checking membership status of a visitor is double checking a list.
+They would also like to obtain the information necessary to send out newsletters and other information (i.e. Names, email, membership status, etc.)